puripant/random/README.md

 - can you change it to a simple web app without React

 The result was satisfying but still lacking.
 A major bug was that the webapp did not really pick a random choice; the first option was always removed.
 Also the original styling and code formatting left a room for improvement.

+## TODO
+- Add a mode to hide the contents of all options for choosing instead of randomizing
+  - Click or mouseover to reveal the content of each option
+  - Add different sets of emojis to name the options